yesiamrocks/cssanimation.io/README.md

 ## 🧰 Utility Class

-**cssanimation.io** also provides a powerful set of pre-built utility classes to fine-tune your animations.
+**cssanimation** also provides a powerful set of pre-built utility classes to fine-tune your animations.
 Use them alongside the `.cssanimation` base class and your chosen animation class.

 This includes: